-- 1. Members should remain sensitive to the dignity of all individuals being recorded and should exercise sound discretion to respect privacy by discontinuing recording whenever it reasonably appears to the member that such privacy may outweigh any legitimate law enforcement interest in recording.
+- 1. Investigators should remain sensitive to the dignity of all individuals being recorded and should exercise sound discretion to respect privacy by discontinuing recording whenever it reasonably appears to the investigator that such privacy may outweigh any legitimate law enforcement interest in recording.
 Requests by members of the public to stop recording should be considered using the same criterion.
-Recording should resume when privacy is no longer an issue, unless the circumstances no longer fit the criteria for recording. - 2.
-BWCs will not be activated in particularly sensitive places where a reasonable expectation of privacy exists, such as dressing rooms, locker rooms and restrooms (Wis.
+Recording should resume when privacy is no longer an issue unless the circumstances no longer fit the criteria for recording. - 2.
+BWCs will not be activated in a place where a reasonable expectation of privacy exists, such as dressing rooms, locker rooms and restrooms (Wis.
 Stat. § 175.22).
 Any purposeful or accidental recordings made under these circumstances may be deleted prior to the standard 180-day retention period at the direction of the Chief Investigator or his/her designee.
-Documentation shall be made and retained, that the recording was made and deleted. - 3.
-BWCs will not be intentionally activated to record conversations of fellow department members without their knowledge during routine and non-enforcement activities. - 4.
-BWCs will not be utilized by investigators to surreptitiously record conversations or actions of the general public unless the investigator is engaging in investigatory or enforcement action. - BWCs will not be utilized to record any off-duty or personal activity. - Nothing in this policy prohibits BWCs from being used for training purposes as long all personnel involved in training are aware that BWCs are being used and the training does not violate any of the above listed prohibitions.
+Documentation shall be made and retained, that the recording was made and deleted. - BWCs will not be intentionally activated to record conversations of fellow department members without their knowledge during routine and nonenforcement activities. - 4.
+BWCs will not be utilized to record any off duty or personal activity.

+5. Nothing in this policy prohibits BWCs from being used for training purposes as long all personnel involved in training are aware that BWCs are being used and the training does not violate any of the above listed prohibitions.